 The investment in 3D printers at kloeckner.i and our German country organization Klöckner & Co Deutschland GmbH has moved us into the growth market of additive manufacturing.
 We have also further expanded in the demanding shipyard business.
 Our German country organization, in particular, has considerable exper-tise in supply chain organization for the shipbuilding industry.

-Our US country organization, Kloeckner Metals Corporation, invested in three special facilities for coating sheets and sections in the reporting period.
+Our US country organization, Kloeckner Metals Corporation, invested in three special facilities for coating sheets and sections in 2018.
 The process used improves both the functionality as well as the surface of the products and is of particular interest for architectural and gastronomy applications.
 We have thus not only secured access to this technology, but also to the exclusive distribution rights for the United States and Brazil with our Chinese operation partner.

 Our continuous efficiency improvement program VC² has been successfully launched and is accelerating implementation of our “Klöckner & Co 2022” strategy.
 The program brings together the existing “One Europe” and “One US” optimization programs and complements them with a series of other initiatives.